-In Collaborative Practice, both spouses and attorneys work together in a cooperative, rather than an adversarial, environment.
+In Collaborative Divorce, both spouses and attorneys work together in a cooperative, rather than an adversarial, environment.
 This is different from mediation in that each spouse retains a lawyer, but everyone involved agrees to work through the issues without going to court.
 Together we formulate options and creative solutions that meet your individual needs as well as those of your family.

 If you would like to learn more, please visit